-In this regard the NDP does not restrict any support to agricultural diversification (which would include tourism), forestry or other rural enterprises offered by HCS.
-Specific protection is provided to retain the character of the rural area with references to scale, traffic generation and amenity in addition to
+In this regard the NDP does not restrict the support to agricultural diversification (which would include tourism), forestry or other rural enterprises offered by HCS.
+It does set out parameters for the development of polytunnels (Policy WG13), but these do not extend beyond those expressed in the NPPF or HCS.
+Specific protection is provided to retain the character of the rural area with services, such as local shops and public houses (NPPF para 83d).